sahdibernardi/sahdibernardi/README.md

 <p>
 I'm an extremely creative person, who loves problem solving and who's passionate about entrepreneurship and technology.
 My true vocation is with innovation and technology.

 I'm 26 years old and I'm from Florianópolis/Brazil.
 I consider myself to be a highly communicative person with a strong background on soft-skills.
+I've 3 years of Software Engineering experience, most of it dedicate to JavaScript (more specifically React.js and Node.js).
-I'm passionate about anything tech related and before finding myself as a Developer, I've worked and a tech lawyer for 3 years.
+I'm passionate about anything tech related and before finding myself as an Engineer, I used to work as a tech lawyer.

 I have a passion for learning new things and any intellectual challenges.
 </p>